Code-Institute-Submissions/mindfulness-for-developers/README.md

 For link to this website click [Here](https://muniquemc.github.io/mindfulness-for-developers/)

-This website was designed for *Desktop, Laptop and Tablets* but is also responsive on mobile devices.
+This website was designed for *Desktop, Laptop and Tablets*.

 ![Responsive](./assets/images/responsive.jpg)